karintomania/nvim-ai-chat/README.md

 # NeoVim AI Chat
-NeoVim plugin to talk to open ai api (https://api.openai.com/v1/completions) from NeoVim.
+NeoVim AI chat is a NeoVim plugin to call OpenAI api from NeoVim.

 ![preview of neovim-ai-chat](https://raw.githubusercontent.com/karintomania/nvim-ai-chat/main/images/demo.gif)

+## Prerequisites
+You need an api token for OpenAI.

 ## Getting Started
 install the plugin with Plug